submicron13/MRIV/README.md

-# MRIV - Martian image viewer
+# MRIV - Martian rover image viewer
 A simple Vanilla JS that pulls data from the NASA Api